kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-over-tcp.md

 {::boilerplate bcp14-tagged}

-# Starting HTTP/3 over TCP
+# Starting HTTP/3 on Streams

-HTTP/3 over TCP can be used for “http” and “https” URI schemes defined in
+HTTP/3 on Streams can be used for “http” and “https” URI schemes defined in
 {{Section 4.2 of RFC9110}} with the same default port numbers as HTTP/1.1 ({{!RFC9112}}).

 When starting HTTP/3 for “https” URIs on top of TCP, clients use the TLS ({{!RFC8446}}) with the ALPN ({{!RFC7301}}) extension: “h3t”.

-Also, clients may learn that a particular server supports HTTP/3 over TCP by other means.
-A client that knows that a server supports HTTP/3 over TCP can establish a TCP connection and start exchanging HTTP/3 frames using QUIC Services for Streams.
+Also, clients may learn that a particular server supports HTTP/3 on Streams by other means.
+A client that knows that a server supports HTTP/3 on Streams can establish a TCP connection and start exchanging HTTP/3 frames using QUIC on Streams.

-The latter is the only way to discover HTTP/3 over TCP for “http” URIs.
+The latter is the only way to discover HTTP/3 on Streams for “http” URIs.

-When used in cleartext, servers can determine if or not the client is speaking HTTP/3 over TCP by comparing the first eight bytes to the encoded form of the QSS_TRANSPORT_PARAMETERS frame type (Section 4.2 of {{QSS}}).
+When used in cleartext, servers can determine if or not the client is speaking HTTP/3 on Streams by comparing the first eight bytes to the encoded form of the QS_TRANSPORT_PARAMETERS frame type (Section 4.2 of {{QS}}).

 # Exchanging HTTP/3 Frames

-Once the TCP connection is setup and the Transport Parameters are exchanged by QUIC Services for Streams, endpoints can exchange the HTTP/3 frames as if the underlying connection was QUIC.
+Once the TCP connection is setup and the Transport Parameters are exchanged by QUIC on Streams, endpoints can exchange the HTTP/3 frames as if the underlying connection was QUIC.

 # Support for Extended CONNECT

-Servers speaking HTTP/3 over TCP MUST implement the Extended CONNECT scheme defined in {{!RFC9220}}.
+Servers speaking HTTP/3 on Streams MUST implement the Extended CONNECT scheme defined in {{!RFC9220}}.